 Among the detected signals, Fe\,II appeared to be the strongest.
 However, we also noted substantial detections of Fe\,I and Ti\,II, along with weaker detections of Na\,I, Mg\,I, Na\,II, Cr\,II, and Sc\,II.
-The central peaks of these signals were measured using a least squares Gaussian fit, which estimates the best fit for the centre, width, and amplitude of the cross-correlation peak.
-The derived parameters aligned with the findings of \cite{Hoeijmakers_2019}, with the uncertainties of our measurements overlapping with those they reported.
-The tentative Mg\,I detection, however, merits particular attention, as it exhibits considerable smearing and is significantly delocalised from its actual signal.
-This implies there may be additional issues with the tentative Mg\,I detection, thereby warranting further exploration.
+The central peaks of these signals were measured using a least-squares Gaussian fit, which estimates the best fit for the centre, width, and amplitude of the cross-correlation peak.
+The derived parameters aligned with the findings of~\cite{Hoeijmakers_2019}, with the uncertainties of our measurements overlapping with those reported by these authors.
+However, the tentative Mg\,I detection merits particular attention; it exhibits considerable smearing and is significantly delocalised from its actual signal, implying that there may be additional issues with this detection, and that further exploration is warranted.